monoshizmkhan/MLOps-and-Data-Pipeline-Projects/README.md

 # MLOps and Data Pipeline Projects

 This is a collection of toy projects to learn and showcase usage of several tools including Airflow, MLflow, PySpark, Docker.
-Kubernetes is the planned as the next tool to be showcased here using these projects.

 The dataset used is a Boston housing dataset.
 This project mainly consists of two separate experiments.